Vas0sky/VasPicksMod/README.md

 * Fake pickup is more common in the top spots.
 * Global Weapon (Star) is slightly more common than before (3% in last, instead of 1%).

+#### Notes:
+* The game will replace the text "rvgl" in the main menu with the text "vpm".
+* Your your name will always have the prefix "vpm/" and it's unremovable.
+* You can't use name wheel ingame codes, but dev mode works as intended.

 ## Installation instructions:

 ### Normal install:

 * The mod is based on the 32-bit version of the game.
 Since most systems now are 64-bit, I will include the 32-bit dlls and exe, but the only file required to run is VasPicksMod.exe.
-* Installation is easy: extract the whole package on top of your current installation, or othewise make sure you have all 32-bit dlls and rvgl.exe in the same folder as VasPicksMod.exe
+* Installation is easy: extract the contents of the folder rvglmod on top of your current installation, or othewise make sure you have all 32-bit dlls and rvgl.exe in the same folder as VasPicksMod.exe
 * To run the game with the mod: simply run VasPicksMod.exe

 ### RVGL Launcher install: